 At the outset, we wish to commend TRAI for reviewing the current Television Audience Measurement (TAM) and rating system in India and seeking inputs from stakeholders.

-Given the importance of these ratings to drive important investment decisions in marketing strategy by the companies as well as in influencing the viewership decisions, it becomes imperative that the process is credible, independent, transparent and free from any manipulations and biases.
+Given the importance of these ratings to drive important investment decisions in marketing strategy by the companies as well as in influencing the viewership decisions, it becomes imperative that the whole process is credible, independent, transparent and stays free from any deliberate manipulations, violations and biases.